Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 Setting this option to `true` will no longer stylize the definition handlebars for jp-mining-note usage, and instead stylizes it to be virtually the same as Yomichan's default HTML structure.

-??? example "Differences between default Yomichan format and JPMN plaintext *(click here)*"
+??? example "Differences between default Yomichan format and JPMN plaintext <small>(click here)</small>"
     There are a few minor differences between Yomichan's format and these non-stylized definitions:

     - The dictionary and tags are not italicized.
 This is to avoid seeing italic kanjis/kana.